-It’s not a necessity to hire a lawyer through this process, although Sunnyside Little Chapel of the Chimes highly recommends that you do so.
-Lawyers help you work through difficult decisions and trivial matters without bias or emotions.
-Upon contacting a lawyer, make sure that you have these documents ready:
+You do not have to hire an attorney, although Sunnyside Little Chapel of the Chimes highly recommends doing so.
+(We cannot offer legal advice.)
+Lawyers help you through difficult decisions and trivial matters without bias or emotions.

 Vehicle and Boat titles